 Provides an introduction to communications media by studying the nature and history of mass communications, as well as examining the various media available to marketers within the communication process.
 Some of the specific media topics discussed include newspapers, magazines, radio, television and the Internet.
 An emphasis is placed on professions within the communications media industry, regulation of the mass media and the impact of the media on society and the global marketplace.

-Provides comprehensive knowledge in the development and management of small businesses.
-Sales, production, personnel management and finance are examined from the point of view of the small business entrepreneur or manager.
-Using case studies, students are introduced to effective techniques for starting businesses, getting loans, hiring and supervising employees, marketing products and services and dealing with legal issues and regulations.
-Using concepts and techniques learned from the course, students will also prepare a business plan for a real or fictitious organization of their choice.
+This course gives students comprehensive knowledge in the development and management of small businesses.
+Sales, production, personnel management, and financial management are examined from the point of view of the small business entrepreneur or manager.
+Using case studies, students will be introduced to effective techniques for: starting a business; obtaining loans; hiring and supervising employees; marketing products and services; and dealing with legal issues and regulations.
+Using concepts and techniques learned from the course, students will also create and develop a business plan for a real or fictitious organization of their choice.

 Examines contemporary management issues in the retail environment, with a focus on theoretical principles, problem-solving techniques and decision-making processes.
 Students will discuss a range of retail management topics, including inventory planning and control, location assessment and store design, merchandising and retail promotion, product and brand management, human resources administration, legal and ethical concerns, information technology resources, financial and accounting needs and sales and trend forecasting.
 Prerequisite or Corequisite: MKTG125M.

 Introduces and expands upon the basic principles and concepts of team building and self-directed work teams as they pertain to the workplace environment.
 The key concepts of how teamwork can influence and benefit the workplace are explored through lectures, interactive discussions, workshop-type group exercises, videos and guest speakers.